 What is proof of loss?

 Many insurance policies have provisions that establish when an insured must notify the insurer of a covered occurrence.
 Some business interruption policies may require that you submit a signed sworn proof of loss within 60 days of the insurer’s request.
 Other policies require that you submit proof of loss within 60 days of the date of the occurrence.
 In most situations, this time period can also be waived or extended by the insurer.

 We help your business get back to business

 Suffering damage to your business from Hurricane Michael can be stressful and financially debilitating.
 You want to receive compensation for business interruption and start the necessary restoration.
 At Ged Lawyers, LLP, we understand.
 Our experienced disaster recovery attorneys help your business get back to business.
-Contact our office today at 844-443-3529 or online to schedule a confidential consultation to discuss your situation.
+Contact our office today at 844-443-3529 or online to schedule a free case review to discuss your situation.